IBM-Cloud/ansible-collection-ibm/docs/ibm_is_lb_listener.rst

     Listener will forward proxy protocol

+  connection_limit (False, int, None)
+    Connection limit for Loadbalancer

+  lb (True, str, None)
+    (Required for new resource) Loadbalancer listener ID

+  https_redirect_status_code (False, int, None)
+    The HTTP status code to be returned in the redirect response

   https_redirect_listener (False, str, None)
     ID of the listener that will be set as http redirect target

-  lb (True, str, None)
+  default_pool (False, str, None)
-    (Required for new resource) Loadbalancer listener ID
+    Loadbalancer default pool info

   id (False, str, None)